 The phenomenal views from the fortress stretch the length of the bay and give you uninterrupted views across the valley although you might have to wait a while for a photo without other people in it…

 I told the kids I was going higher to take a photo of them and when I looked back down, Imogen (our youngest) was trying to climb the barriers to ‘get a better view’.
+They were absolutely told to get off!

 Lose your head over the pretty stones and doorways